ISSOtm/rgbds-structs/README.md

 Begin the declaration with `struct StructName`.
 This need not be in a `SECTION`, and it is rather recommended to declare structs in header files, as with C.

-Then, declare each member; the declaration style is inspired by RGBDS' `_RS` command group: the macro name is the field type, the first argument dictates how many units the argument uses, and the second argument gives the field name.
+Then, declare each member.
+The declaration style is inspired by RGBDS' `_RS` command group: the macro name is the field type, the first argument dictates how many units the argument uses, and the second argument gives the field name.

 Finally, you must close the declaration with `end_struct`.
 This is required to properly define all of the struct's variables, and to be able to declare another struct (which will otherwise fail with a descriptive error message).
 Please note that you can forget to add `end_struct` and not get any error messages, so please be careful.